-Have a question about something percussion related and just don’t know who to ask?
+Do you have a question about something percussion related and just don’t know who to ask?
 Are you a band director whose main instrument is not percussion so you are a little shaky on some things?
-You are in the right place! if you don’t get the answers you need from what’s listed here, please contact our educational specialists and we will be glad to help.
+You are in the right place!
+If you don’t get the answers you need from what’s listed here, please contact our educational specialists at 215-659-5464, and we will be glad to help.

 - All of our cymbals keep cracking right at the hole.
 Am I buying cheap cymbals or hitting them too hard or with the wrong kind of sticks?

 - My cymbals tend to crack right at the bell and sometimes before they crack they invert when the kids play them and we have to pop them back into shape.
 Is there something we can do to avoid this?

 - Is there a better way to mount wind chimes that just dangling them from a cymbal stand?

 - The pedals on our timpani never stay where we put them.
 They always spring in one direction or the other so the pedal is basically useless.
 How can we fix this and why does it happen?

 - The adjuster on the side of my concert snare drum doesn’t work.
 Well, it does, if you pull up on it and fiddle with it a little.
 Do I need to replace it or does it just need an adjustment?

 - How do I know what size timpani heads to order?
 I’ve heard that this can be a nightmare!
 The heads are not the same size as the drums, something about a collar being extended.
 I didn’t even know timpani had collars.
 Help!